mysokolsky/Go_Day03-1/README.md

 }
 ```

-There should be no Elasticsearch-related imports in `main` package, as all database-related stuff should rest in `db` package inside your project, and you should only use this interface above to interact with it.
+There should be no Elasticsearch-related imports in the `main` package, as all database-related stuff should reside in the `db` package within your project, and you should only use this interface above to interact with it.

-Your HTTP application should run on port 8888, responding with a list of restaurants and providing a simple pagination over it.
-So. when querying "http://127.0.0.1:8888/?page=2" (mind the 'page' GET param) you should be getting a page like this:
+Your HTTP application should run on port 8888, respond with a list of restaurants, and provide a simple pagination over it.
+So. if you query "http://127.0.0.1:8888/?page=2" (note the `page` GET param), you should get a page like this:

 ```
 <!doctype html>